-Individuals with a significant decrease in vision for any reason, but most commonly for conditions such as:
+Low vision rehabilitation is for people with a significant decrease in vision for any reason, but most commonly for conditions such as:

-- Diabetic retinopathy
+- Diabetic retinopathy.

-- Macular degeneration
+- Macular degeneration.

-- Retinopathy of prematurity
+- Retinopathy of prematurity.

-- Vision loss due to a stroke or traumatic brain injury
+- Vision loss due to a stroke or traumatic brain injury (TBI).

 What does low vision rehabilitation involve?

-- Lighting and contrast options [use of different types of light and contrasting colors to enhance functional vision]
+- Lighting and contrast options (use of different types of light and contrasting colors to enhance functional vision).

-- Organization and labeling of clothing and other household items
+- Organization and labeling of clothing and other household items.

-- Adaptive devices, such as magnifiers, telescopes, microscopes, Closed Circuit Television (CCTV), and assistive-computer technology help people read, sew and work on hobbies, shop, walk with greater confidence, communicate and stay connected with others
+- Assistive computer technology to help you read, sew and work on hobbies, shop, walk with greater confidence, communicate and stay connected with others.